What makes a woman? - Women's Edition Podcast

-Worley was born XY male and fully transitioned to XY female having undergone sex-reassignment surgery in her late 20s.
-She was forced to undergo gender verification processes to obtain a licence to compete as a woman.
+Worley fully transitioned, having undergone sex-reassignment surgery, in her late 20s.
+She was forced to undergo gender verification processes to obtain a licence to compete in cycling as a woman.

 She went on to challenge the IOC along with the World Anti-doping Agency, UCI, Cycling Canada and the Ontario Cycling Association, outside of the CAS, in the court of civil law at the Superior Court of Justice and then the Ontario Human Rights Tribunal in Toronto.

 Her case brought attention to the lack of scientific research behind the policies, practices and protocols in place for transgendered and cisgender women with higher testosterone levels.
 She also demonstrated how the IOC's guidelines filter down through the international federations, such as the UCI, and into the national and provincial rules at the lower levels of sport.

 Worley currently gives educational discussions around the world on the subject of diversity and inclusion in sport.
 She also acts as a consultant on human rights to The Cyclists’ Alliance founded by Iris Slappendel.

 To learn more about the debate surrounding the "IOC Consensus Meeting on Transgender Sex Reassignment and Hyperandrogenism" guidelines for such individuals competing in sport, testosterone uptake, and controversial gender verification practices read our in-depth feature Policing Gender Boundaries.

 Update: The UCI introduce stricter requirements for transgender female athletes to compete in the women's category, with the testosterone threshold reduced to 5nmol/l in updated 2020 guidelines.

 We hope you enjoy our discussion with Kristen Worley.